 Is ZetaChain Safe?

-ZetaChain is rated as moderate risk — some novel mechanisms, generally well-understood.
+ZetaChain is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 Elevated risk — novel cross-chain architecture with inherent complexity from Universal EVM and TSS-based multi-chain signing, partially offset by clean track record and active bug bounty program.